jupyterlite/jupyterlite/docs/quickstart/deploy.md

 The `requirements.txt` file can be used to add extra prebuilt (also called _federated_) JupyterLab extensions to the deployed JupyterLite website.
 Follow the [extension guide](../howto/configure/simple_extensions.md) to learn more.

+### Using the xeus-python kernel and emscripten-forge

+Using [a JupyterLite deployment with xeus-python](https://github.com/jupyterlite/xeus-python-demo), you can pre-install packages available both on ``conda-forge`` and ``emscripten-forge`` by specifying them to the ``environment.yml`` file.

+By pre-installing packages, they are readily usable in the kernel and can be imported without the need for ``piplite``.

 ### Contents